homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 <h2>Power consumption and management</h2>
+<h3> Sensor device is powered with LiPo battery and equipped with TP4056 USB-C charger.</h3>
+It can be connected to solar panel or - from time to time if possible/needed - to USB-C charger.
+<br><br>
 To minimise the sleep current, the power for all sensors is drawn from one of the ESP32 GPIO, so during the sleep time there is no current leakage - sensors are not powered up.
 With the above configuration the sleep current is as following (measured with PPK2):
 <ul>